dr-guangtou/daily_astroph/astroph-1807.md

 ## July 15:

 #### [Searching for Environmental Effects on Galaxy Kinematics in Groups and Clusters at z~1 from the ORELSE Survey](https://arxiv.org/abs/1807.4763)
+    - **Relevant**
+    * the dependence of galaxy kinematics on the environ- ment for a sample of 94 star-forming galaxies at z ∼ 0.9 from the ORELSE survey
+    * We constructed the stellar-mass/B-band Tully-Fisher relation and found no dependence of the intrinsic scatter on both local and global environment.
+    * We found that, at fixed stellar mass, SC1604 galaxies have ∼ 30% smaller dynamical masses on average.
+    * We also observed that SC1604 galaxies in general show ∼ 20% lower stellar specific angular momentum (j∗) with respect to the HR-COSMOS sample. 高密度环境下并和频率高，损失角动量多

 #### [Testing Convolutional Neural Networks for finding strong gravitational lenses in KiDS](https://arxiv.org/abs/1807.4764)
+    * We present two ConvNet lens-finders which we have trained with a dataset composed of real galaxies from the Kilo Degree Survey (KiDS) and simulated lensed sources.
+    * In particular, the single-band ConvNet can select a sample of lens candidates with ∼ 50% purity, retrieving 3 out of 4 of the confirmed gravitational lenses in the LRG sample

 #### [Velocity-resolved reverberation mapping of five bright Seyfert 1 galaxies](https://arxiv.org/abs/1807.4784)
+    * 一批AGN的反响映射成图，除了定黑洞质量外，to look for velocity-dependent time delays that might be indicators of the gross kinematics of the broad-line region.
+    * We observe velocity dependent Hβ lags in each case, and find that the patterns have changed in the intervening five years for three AGNs that were also observed in 2007.

 #### [Deep LOFAR 150 MHz imaging of the Boötes field: Unveiling the faint low-frequency sky](https://arxiv.org/abs/1807.4878)
+    * LOw Frequency ARray (LOFAR) at 120-168 MHz of the Boötes field 巡天，10091射电源 (150MHz=1.998 meter)
+    * The derived 150 MHz source counts present a flattening below sub-mJy flux densities, that is in agreement with previous results from high- and low- frequency surveys.
+This flattening has been argued to be due to an increasing contribution of star-forming galaxies and faint active galactic nuclei.

 #### [Luminosity Profiles of Prominent Stellar Halos](https://arxiv.org/abs/1807.4922)
+    - **Relevant**
+    * 54个侧向盘星系，有很明显的halo结构
+    * A single Sersic profile fitted to the surface brightness along the minor-axis of the disk shows a luminosity excess in the central regions for the majority of sample galaxies.
+This central excess is considered to be caused by the central bulge component
+    * There is a weak tendency of increasing n with increasing luminosity and central velocity dispersion, but there is no dependence on the local background density

 #### [Predictably Missing Satellites: Subhalo Abundance in Milky Way-like Halos](https://arxiv.org/abs/1807.5180)
+    * Motivated by recent studies that identified ways in which the Milky Way is atypical (e.g., Licquia et al. 2015), we investigate how the properties of dark matter halos with mass comparable to our Galaxy’s — including concentration, spin, shape, and scale factor of the last major merger — correlate with the subhalo abundance.
+    * Concentration is the most informative single parameter for predicting subhalo abundance.
+    * 用模拟看，银河系的subhalo abundance应当比类似的Vmax halo少一些

 #### [The XXL Survey: XVI.
 The clustering of X-ray selected galaxy clusters at z~0.3](https://arxiv.org/abs/1807.04760)
+    - **Relevant**
+    * We measured the angle-averaged two-point correlation function of the XXL cluster sample.
+    * The XXL cluster clustering appears fully consistent with standard cosmological predictions.
+The analysis presented in this work demonstrates the feasibility of a cosmological exploitation of the XXL cluster clustering

 ----